 Other items are available at the Kennedy Space Center shop.
 Also drop in the Space Science and Technology section of the Computer Gear site for stuff to make computer geeks, math whizes, and scientists happy all year long.

-get their very own Albert Einstein huggable Plush figure from Educational Innovations, along with all sorts of gift ideas for scholars and the thinking mind (see the Tie-Dyed Lab Coat).
+Educational Innovations has all sorts of gift ideas for scholars and the thinking mind (see the Tie-Dyed Lab Coat).

 one of the more comprehensive sites for a variety